illegibility: can America write?

 wanted to call it "Ovomaltine" because the original ingredients

 included egg protein and malt.
+However,

 his sloppy scrawl on the trademark application form left it officially